torjusti/selix/README.md

 Get involved
 ------------

 `selix` is still very young and therefore bug reports are very much encouraged.
-Feel free to submit pull requests. `selix` is built using grunt from the command line.
+Feel free to submit pull requests. `selix` is built using gulp from the command line: just run `gulp`

-    npm install
-    grunt

 License
 -------